pillarjs/send/README.md

 this default will not ignore the files within a directory that begins with a dot, for backward-compatibility.

+##### end

+Byte offset at which the stream ends, defaults to the length of the file minus 1.
+The end is inclusive in the stream, meaning `end: 3` will include the 4th byte in the stream.

 ##### etag

 Enable or disable etag generation, defaults to true.